-If you’re looking for free things to do in Dallas, you don’t have to resort to hanging out at the library or scrounging for free samples at the grocery store.
+Even if you got one of the cheap flights to Dallas and saved a bunch, thrifty expert that you are, you’re probably looking for some free things to do there.
+If so, you don’t have to resort to hanging out at the library or scrounging for free samples at the grocery store.
 These seven ideas are activities you’d probably expect to pay good money for, but they’re free in the Big D.

 Dallas Public Art Walk